Bachelor of Science in Biology

 Profile and Options

 The study programme in biology opens the door to a fascinating world.
-It imparts knowledge of the basic processes underlying the life of the simplest bacterial cell to the human being.
+It imparts knowledge of the basic processes underlying life.
 Biology deals with the smallest molecular structures, such as genetic material or proteins, as well as with the architecture of entire cells and tissues that contribute to the development of complex organisms.
 In addition to the analysis of the structure, function and interaction of macromolecules, such as molecular networks and cellular interactions, the development and behaviour of organisms and their interactions with the environment are also studied.
 Biological research provides the foundations for genetics, molecular biology, cell biology, microbiology, biotechnology, evolutionary biology and environmental sciences.
 In the medical area, biological research imparts essential knowledge about the structure and functioning of the human body, based on which medicine can determine the causes and effects of illnesses and develop suitable therapies.
 With the help of biological knowledge, pharmaceutics can in turn produce indispensable drugs, such as insulin or antibiotics, from genetically altered microorganisms instead of from their natural biological source.
 The production of such drugs is more economical and much more effective.
 When it comes to farming, crops are equipped with resistance factors against pests and are made less sensitive to drought or a lack of nutrients.
 In addition, optimal conditions can be determined for the sustainable use of natural resources.

 Fribourg profile

-The first academic year is the same for all students and constitutes the scientific foundation for the higher semesters.
-It imparts the necessary and indispensable scientific basic knowledge for the study of biology, the so-called propaedeutic subjects (general biology, organism biology, biochemistry, chemistry, mathematics and physics).
-The bachelor programme consists of the major subject, plus one or two selectable additional minors.
-The major includes the propaedeutic subjects as well as many lectures, exercises, practical courses, seminars and a bachelor's thesis in a research unit.Second and third year: environmental biology and organisms
+The first academic year is the same for all students and constitutes solid scientific foundation for the higher semesters.
+It imparts the necessary and indispensable scientific basic knowledge for the study of biology, the so-called propaedeutic subjects.

-Ecology consists of the study of living organism and their interplay with their biotic environment – the other living organisms – and the biologically dead environment.
+Ecology consists of the study of living organisms and their interplay with their biotic environment – the other living organisms – and the biologically dead environment.
 The understanding of this interrelationship is seen solely within the context of evolutionary theory.

 These two aspects are thus closely linked to each other.
 The areas of ecology and evolution are encompassing and varied, ranging from the study of micro-organisms to the study of natural ecosystems, from the dynamics of populations to the understanding of the processes of species creation.
 Because of the global changes that are due to human activities, ecology has become a main issue in society.
 The protection of biological diversity, the study of biodiversity and the functioning of ecosystems are very active areas of research.
 Due to its diversity, the study of ecology and evolution calls for a solid basis in general and molecular biology, genetics, and knowledge of species, but also in chemistry, physics and especially mathematics and statistics.
-This orientation covers different areas, whereby theoretical lectures, laboratory courses, and field work are offered.Second and third year: molecular topics
+This orientation covers different areas, whereby theoretical lectures, laboratory courses, and field work are offered.Second and third year: molecular and cellular topics

 Other lectures are strongly focused on research projects within the field of zoology and plant biology conducted in molecular biology on animal and plant model systems (C. elegans, Drosophila, zebrafish, mouse, Arabidopsis and Petunia).
-In addition to the conventional strategies in molecular biology, biochemistry, genetics and cell biology, the spectrum of experimental methods also encompasses other modern techniques, such as fluorescence and confocal microscopy, «high throughput» DNA sequencing and analysis of results with bioinformatic methods, purification and analysis of protein complexes and mass spectroscopy, PCR and the production of transgenic microorganisms, plants or animals.The courses of the bachelor in biology are held in German and/or in French, or on some occasions in English or bilingual French/German.
+In addition to the conventional strategies in molecular biology, biochemistry, genetics and cell biology, the spectrum of experimental methods also encompasses other modern techniques, such as fluorescence and confocal microscopy, «high throughput» DNA sequencing and analysis of results with bioinformatic methods, purification and analysis of protein complexes and mass spectroscopy, PCR and the production of transgenic or genetically modified microorganisms, plants or animals.The courses of the bachelor in biology are held in German and/or in French, or on some occasions in English or bilingual French/German.

 -